everett564/ConductorAI-Take-Home-Test/readme.md

-# PDF Maximum Number Finder (with NLP Enhancement)
+# PDF Maximum Number Finder

 Two Python tools to find the largest numerical value in a PDF document.